Ganesh-Ramasamy/landmark-remark/README.md

 Each layer is only allowed to access the source code **one layer below it**.
 This means that the presentation layer can access the public API of use case layer, but it cannot access those of entity layer.
-This ensures that the presentation layer is always accessing the source code optimized for it (use case layer), and it is not cluttered with domain model which sometimes giving the the presentation layer more information or methods than it requires.
+This ensures that the presentation layer is always accessing the source code optimized for it (use case layer), and it is not cluttered with domain model which sometimes gives the the presentation layer more information or methods than it requires.

 Presentation layer depends only on use case layer, without additional dependency of entity layer.